 We also usually take our friends and families to see le Beaujolais, a vineyard region south of la Bourgogne (Burgundy).
 The best time is in the fall when the leaves turn orange and red.
 Hillsides after hillsides covered in fall colored vine leaves is a gorgeous sight.
 We make it a day excursion and have lunch in a pleasant restaurant somewhere.
 There are many of those pleasant restaurants.

 There are also numerous historical sites close to Lyon, other than Vienne.
 Just about half an hour’s drive east of Genas

-where we live is one of the most see-worthy ones, la cité de Pérouge, an enchanting medieval town where, obviously, you park your car outside the city gate and then you walk on the cobble-stoned streets.
+where we live is one of the most see-worthy places, la cité de Pérouge, an enchanting medieval town where, obviously, you park your car outside the city gate and then you walk on the cobble-stoned streets.
 It is such a historical and beautiful little town that I think I might be excused for bringing it up again.

 - “Year on year, driven by its director Dominique Delorme, the festival Les Nuits de Fourvière asserts its desire for daring and originality.
 Behind its conventional aspect a vast array of initiatives are to be found, all contributing to a rich two-month programme (theatre, classical music, dance, rock, world music…)” Nuits de Fourvière ↩